LauraRuis/Simplified_LSTM/README.md

 python train_RAN.py
 ```
 This will train a S-LSTM with 2 hidden layers, embedding size of 650 and hidden layer size of 200.
+It will give a test set perplexity of 77.17 after around 10 epochs.

 Possible arguments: